kalrapranav/PnetCDF/doc/README.ADIOS.md

 between PnetCDF and ADIOS libraries.
 I/O semantics are also slightly different.

+* The ADIOS driver is ready only driver.
+It does not support any API that creates or modifies objects within the BP file.
+* The ADIOS driver does not work with burst buffer driver due to its ready only nature.
 * API families of `vard`, `varn`, derived type, and nonblocking I/O are not supported.
 This is because ADIOS does not have corresponding APIs.
 Error code `NC_ENOTSUPPORT` will be returned.
 For vard APIs, ADIOS does not have APIs